zthun/classroom/courses/getting-started/01-01-ask-yourself-why.md

 Coding bootcamps have become a thing for many people who are trying to break into the software industry.
 I've worked with several people who have gone through these short, one to three month, bootcamps and often, they come out of the gate without a knowledge of how to write a for loop or use the debugger.
 Yet, for the short three months, they can cost an [enormous $13000](https://www.coursereport.com/blog/coding-bootcamp-cost-comparison-full-stack-immersives#:~:text=While%20the%20average%20full%2Dtime,deferred%20tuition%20or%20offer%20ISAs).
 Yet, even if you decide to go through this route, you are expected to be fully invested in the self learning route as well.
 If we are paraphrasing, you pay $13000 to someone else to teach yourself how to code.
 This sounds like a nonsense scam to me.

 I believe education is the foundation of a strong, powerful society.
 I want to pay taxes for education so little Timmy across the street, whom I've never met, can get an education in public school.
 Why?
 Because I don't want the whole of society to be filled with uninformed, uneducated people.
-Claszroom is an attempt to take on this system and bring as much information together to educate those who want an education but can't afford it.
+Classroom is an attempt to take on this system and bring as much information together to educate those who want an education but can't afford it.
 All courses are written in markdown and stored on Github under the courses folder.

 > Markdown is a text based format.
 This format makes it easy to read and easy to update.
 It allows us to easily compare what has been added, what has been deprecated, and what has been updated.
 If we stored the courses as PDF or Word formats, we wouldn't be able to easily diff the changes without proprietary software.
 Basically, Markdown, while a bit primitive, makes this available to everyone.
 Also, by storing all of the courses on GitHub, we have a community that can proof read and make changes to the content.
 The other reason is so that people can access the courses as long as they have access to the internet.
 If you are homeless with no money at all, you can still educate yourself by accessing a public library with internet access.